studentkittens/lncs-pandoc/paper.md

     applications.
 The features and funtions will be explained in [chapter 3](#functions).
 In addition there are YubiKeys much smaller than the common size.
-It is called the *Nano* version.
+Those are called the *Nano* version.

 ![YubiKey – The hardware token.](img/yubi_outside_paper.png)